mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-12-18-pogo-connect-sensitivity.md

 ---
-title: "Potential Pogo Connect Sensitivity Fix"
+title: "Pogo Connect Stylus Sensitivity Fix"
-excerpt: "How to adjust the pressure sensitivity of a Pogo Connect's tip with firmware 1.1.0+."
+excerpt: "How to adjust the pressure sensitivity of a Pogo Connect's tip with firmware v1.1.0."
-modified: 2015-05-21T15:44:17-04:00
+modified: 2016-01-27T14:51:06-05:00
 image:
   teaser: pogo-connect-review-teaser.jpg
   thumb: pogo-connect-app-thumb.jpg